The Town Hall

-The Blackpool Mace is of a most handsome and imposing appearance and enables Blackpool to claim the finest Mace in the country.
-Councillor James Ward presented it to Blackpool in 1897 to commemorate the 60 years of reign by Queen Victoria and made its first appearance at a special meeting of the Town Council on 19th June 1897.
+The Blackpool mace is of a most handsome and imposing appearance and enables Blackpool to claim the finest mace in the country.
+Councillor James Ward presented it to Blackpool in 1897 to commemorate the 60 years of reign by Queen Victoria and made its first appearance at a special meeting of the town council on 19 June 1897.

 Description and heraldic significance of arms heraldic blazon